 A native New Yorker, Mitch Weissman debuted in the original New York case of "Beatlemania."
 He was chosen for not only his musical ability but his uncanny resemblance to Paul McCartney.
 Originally conceived and produced by Steve Leber and David Krebs, "Beatlemania" premiered on Broadway in May 1977 and ran until October 1979, with more than 1,000 performances.
 Weissman and fellow "Beatlemania" cast member Joe Pecorino were brought in by Gene Simmons to provide Beatle-esque vocals on "See You Tonite," "Always Near You/Nowhere To Hide" and "Mr. Make Believe."
 Weissman would go on to become a key KISS contributor, writing songs with Simmons and Stanley in the early '80s.
 His writing credits include songs such as "Get All You Can Take," "While The City Sleeps," "Murder In High Heels," and "Thief In The Night."
 Weismann also collaborated on several demos with Stanley and Simmons, in addition to co-writing songs that appeared on Simmons-produced albums for Keel and Wendy O. Williams.
 Today, Weissman resides in Los Angeles.

-KISSMONSTER/The KissFAQ™ are unofficial & unsanctioned fan websites.
-Many images used under US code TITLE 17, CHAPTER 1, § 107, "Limitations on exclusive rights: Fair use."
-This site HAS a registered DMCA agent.
+KISSMONSTER/KISS Concert History/The KissFAQ™ are unofficial & unsanctioned fan websites.
+Many images used under U.S. code TITLE 17, CHAPTER 1, § 107, "Limitations on exclusive rights: Fair use."
+This site has a registered DMCA agent.